Disability Resources and Services

 Make an appointment to meet with a member of our team

-We can meet with students on-site at one of our four campus locations or virtually via zoom.
+We can meet with students on-site at one of our four campus locations or virtually via Zoom.
 Current students can make an appointment through Accommodate or by calling or emailing us.
-New students should start the registration process with Disability Resources and Services by completing the Interview Form.
+New students should start the registration process with Disability Resources & Services by completing the Interview Form.

 Campus Locations